Armenia, Azerbaijan agree on cease-fire in Nagorno-Karabakh

 Armenia, Azerbaijan agree on cease-fire in Nagorno-KarabakhNew

-MOSCOW (AP) — Armenia and Azerbaijan say they have agreed to a cease-fire in Nagorno-Karbakh starting at noon Saturday.
-The top diplomats from the two countries said in a statement that the truce is intended to exchange prisoners and recover the dead, adding that specific details will be agreed on later.
-The announcement follows 10 hours of talks between the diplomats in Moscow, which were sponsored by Russian Foreign Minister Sergey Lavrov.
-Lavrov said the cease-fire should pave way for talks on settling the conflict.
-The fighting between Azerbaijani and Armenian forces began Sept.
-27 and left hundreds of people dead.
-Nagorno-Karabakh.
-The region lies in Azerbaijan but has been under control of ethnic Armenian forces backed by Armenia since the end of a separatist war in 1994.
+MOSCOW (AP) — With Russia’s mediation, Armenia and Azerbaijan have agreed to a cease-fire in Nagorno-Karabakh starting at noon Saturday following two weeks of heavy fighting that marked the worst outbreak of hostilities in the separatist region in more than a quarter-century.
+The countries’ foreign ministers said in a statement that the truce is intended to exchange prisoners and recover the dead.
+They said specific details will be agreed on later.
+The announcement follows 10 hours of talks in Moscow sponsored by Russian Foreign Minister Sergey Lavrov.
+If the truce holds, it would mark a major diplomatic coup for Russia, which has a security pact with Armenia but also cultivated warm ties with Azerbaijan.
+The region lies in Azerbaijan but has been under control of ethnic Armenian forces.